KronPajaziti/Data-security-final-project/README.md

 - **Zero-Knowledge**: The server never sees the user's password or unencrypted keys.
 - **Identity Sync**: RSA keys are recovered using the login password.

-  **IN ORDER FOR THE PROJECT TO WORK YOU HAVE TO USE YOUR OWN KEYS FOR THE DATABASE** **IF U WANT TO TRY THE PROJECT USE THIS LINK:**https://data-security-univeristy-of-pristina.netlify.app/
+  **IN ORDER FOR THE PROJECT TO WORK YOU HAVE TO USE YOUR OWN KEYS FOR THE DATABASE**.
+  **IF U WANT TO TRY THE PROJECT USE THIS LINK:**https://data-security-univeristy-of-pristina.netlify.app/